There are many different types of paper, depending on how they are manufactured.

 Finishes include the following:

-• Hotpress is utterly smooth because it has been ironed.
+- Hotpress is utterly smooth because it has been ironed.
 This type of finish allows for the most detail or smooth gradations.
-Great for polished sketches or finished drawings.
-It is also best suited for printmaking.
+It is great for polished or finished drawings and is best suited for printmaking.

 Finishes Explained